 The Balance Sheet Doesn't Lie

-Research supports the notion that purpose-driven companies experience better financial performance – better stock performance, ROA, and more.
+If an organization is able to foster a culture that values purpose, research shows they will experience better financial performance—better stock performance, ROA, and more.
 The acclaimed book Firms of Endearment tracked the financial performance of 18 purpose-driven companies over the course of 10 years.
-These 18 companies had an average annual return on equity of 13.1%- 9% – higher than the average company in the S&P 500.
-The book also found that purpose-led companies outperformed the S&P 500 by an impressive 10 times.
+These 18 companies had an average annual return on equity of 13.1%–9%—higher than the average company in the S&P 500.
+The book also found that purposeful companies outperformed the S&P 500 by an impressive 10 times.

 Another study on this topic from the Harvard Business School noted the importance of clarity regarding purpose.
-Management must have a clear vision and know the steps needed to get there.
-Additionally, they must communicate this vision to their workforce effectively.
-This research found that an increase in clarity of organizational purpose can increase ROA by as much as 3.89% per year.
+A clear sense of purpose is imperative to inspire a team to work together and achieve success.
+This research found that an increase in clarity of purpose can increase ROA by as much as 3.89% per year.

-Organizations with a clear sense of purpose also perform better in the stock market: the Harvard study above found they consistently outperform the Fortune 100.
+Organizations that value purpose also perform better in the stock market: the Harvard study above found they consistently outperform the Fortune 100.
 The book Built to Last: Successful Habits of Visionary Companies did further analysis on this topic.
 The research discovered that value and purpose driven organizations outperformed the market 15:1.